benjaminrsalgado/benjaminrsalgado/README.md

 ## 🍏 About Me

-💻 iOS Developer with a passion for building sleek, intuitive apps.
+👨🏻‍💻 I’m an iOS Developer passionate about building clean and intuitive apps using Swift & SwiftUI.
-🎓 Computer Systems Engineering student on a mission to master the Apple ecosystem.
+🎓 I’m finishing my degree in Computer Systems Engineering at UVEG.
-🥰 Every day, I fall a little more in love with Apple products.
-📱 Creating apps that feel as polished as the devices they run on.

----
+🔎 Currently seeking a professional internship to complete my graduation requirements and start my journey as an iOS developer.

 ## 👨🏻‍💻 Tech Stack